paradigmxyz/reth/docs/repo/layout.md

 ### RPC

-Crates related to the RPC component (including JSONRPC and IPC transports)
+Crates related to the RPC component (including IPC transport)

 The RPC component mainly lives in [`rpc/rpc`](../../crates/rpc/rpc), which implements the following namespaces: